hashicorp/terraform-enterprise-helm/README.md

 ### Update Chart Configuration

-Create a configuration file (`/tmp/overrides.yaml` for the rest of this document) to override the default configuration values in the terraform-enterprise helm chart. **Replace all of the values in this example configuration.**
+Create a configuration file (e.g `/tmp/overrides.yaml`, used as an example for the rest of this document) to override the default configuration values in the terraform-enterprise helm chart. **Replace all of the values in this example configuration.**

 ```yaml
 tls: